House debt ceiling vote nears to avert default with Biden and McCarthy both confident of passage

 “God willing by the time I land, Congress will have acted, the House will have acted, and we’ll be one step closer,” he said.

-Biden sent top White House officials to the Capitol to shore up support ahead of voting.
+Biden sent top White House officials to the Capitol to shore up backing.
 McCarthy worked to sell skeptical fellow Republicans, even fending off challenges to his leadership, in the rush to avert a potentially disastrous U.S. default.

 “Everybody has a right to their own opinion, but on history, I’d want to be here with this bill today,” McCarthy, R-Calif., said as he arrived at the Capitol.

-Despite deep disappointment from right-flank Republicans that the compromise falls short of the spending cuts they demanded, McCarthy insisted he would have the votes needed.
+Despite deep disappointment from right-flank Republicans that the compromise falls short of the spending cuts they demanded, McCarthy insisted he would have the votes needed by the evening roll call.

 He characterized the package as “just a small step” toward getting the U.S. debt load under control, and announced he would next be working to set up a bipartisan commission to more deeply address budget imbalances.